 Hiking into the Bugaboos, I carried a 60-pound pack and found the cushioning and support of the TX3 more than sufficient under a large load.
 Although it lacks ankle support, the wide foot bed and supportive outsole make a solid platform underfoot.
 The quick-drying, polyester mesh upper allows for a great deal of airflow—despite hot summer temperatures at Devils Tower and in BC, my feet did not sweat excessively.

 In the age of fast and light, more and more climbers are bringing lightweight shoes into the alpine, employing the approach shoe/aluminum crampon combination for snow and glacier travel.
 I used my TX3s exclusively for approaches while in the Bugaboos this summer.
-The sole provides very stable traction on snow—better than that of the dotted Stealth rubber on the Five Ten Guide Tennies.
+The sole provides very stable traction on snow—better than that of the dotted Stealth rubber on the Five Ten Guide Tennie.
 The manner in which the sole protrudes from the upper uniquely allows for secure side stepping and kicking steps, and the beefy heel digs in well while descending slopes.

-Unfortunately, the shape of the TX3’s toe box made for a strange and unideal fit with my Petzl Leopard aluminum crampons.
+Unfortunately, the shape of the TX3’s toe box made for a strange and unideal fit with my Petzl Leopard FL aluminum crampons.
 Given its almost entirely mesh upper, the TX3 is quite bendy and was unstable under tension in the crampon.
 Additionally, this upper is extremely permeable, resulting in wet feet in soft snow.
 La Sportiva makes a beefed-up version of the shoe called the TX4 (more on this below), which would definitely be a better option in the mountains.
 In a pinch, however, the TX3 gets the job done.

-One of the most talked about aspects of the TX series is the fit—the sizing is quite different than other La Sportiva approach shoes.
+One of the most talked-about aspects of the TX series is the fit—the sizing is quite different than other La Sportiva approach shoes.
 In general, I would recommend going down a half size (I went from a European 40 to a 39.5), but I also suggest trying these shoes on in person if possible.
 Once you nail the sizing, you’ll notice that the fit is comfortably snug in the heel and midfoot and roomy in the toe box.
 This combination suited my wide foot especially well; however, it seems that all foot types would benefit from a secure fit and room for toes to breathe and move on the downhill.

 The lacing system is unique even by La Sportiva standards—a combination of metal and cord eyelets.
 Pulling the heel loop (and moving the knots to secure) causes the lace eyelets to constrict, allowing for an even more secure toe box fit.
 I worry a bit about the eyelets at the front of the shoe that are constructed solely with cord, as they could quickly wear away the more I jam my feet into cracks.

-Other Shoes in the La Sportiva TX Line
+Other Versions of the La Sportiva TX

 What We Like